Maddock Horror Comedy Universe: Maha Munjya

-Pehla Mahayudh (2029)
+Pehla Mahayudh

-The twelfth installment in the franchise, Pehla Mahayudh, will serve as the first part of the two-part finale for the current phase of the franchise.
-The story will continue and conclude in the twelfth installment, titled Doosara Mahayudh.
+The twelfth and antepenultimate installment in the franchise, Pehla Mahayudh, will serve as the first part of the two-part finale for the current phase of the franchise.
+The story will continue and conclude in the thirteenth installment, titled Doosara Mahayudh.
 Pehla Mahayudh will feature characters from all previous films in the franchise.
-The film is set to release on 10 August 2029, five days before Independence Day.
+The film is set to release soon.

 Makers Dinesh Vijan, Jyoti Deshpande and director Amar Kaushik confirmed that Akshay Kumar will lead both the parts as Chandravanshi (descendant of Chanderi Chief Chandrabhan Sarkata) with several stars from previous installments will be pitted against him.

-Doosara Mahayudh (2029)
+Doosara Mahayudh

-The thirteenth installment in the franchise, Doosara Mahayudh, will serve as the conclusion to the two-part finale of the current phase of the franchise.
+The thirteenth and penultimate installment in the franchise, Doosara Mahayudh, will serve as the conclusion to the two-part finale of the current phase of the franchise.
 Picking up directly from the events of Pehla Mahayudh, the film will bring together characters from all previous installments for a climactic showdown.
-The film is set to release on 6 November 2029, on the occasion of Diwali.

-Untitled Thamma Spin-Off (2030)
+Untitled Thamma Spin-Off

+The fourteenth and final installment in the franchise on Untitled Thamma Spin-Off.

 Dinesh Vijan has confirmed the development on a "spin-off on Thamma" and mentioned that it will be part of a larger cinematic universe, and will be released after the Mahayudh.
 The announcement was made during a promotional interview for Thamma.

 Recurring characters

-This table lists the characters connected across the Maddock Horror Comedy Universe.
+This table lists the characters that connect the Maddock Horror Comedy Universe.